jandersongarcia/echostack/README.md

 # EchoAPI – Lightweight PHP Microstack for REST APIs

 EchoAPI is a minimalist microstack for developers who want to build REST APIs in PHP quickly, with excellent organization and low coupling.
-It works like a backend toolbox — providing only the essentials for routing, database access, validation, authentication, caching, and logging.
+It works like a backend toolbox — providing only the essentials for routing, database access, validation, authentication, email delivery, caching, and logging.
-Perfect for those who want to avoid heavy frameworks and focus on a functional, lightweight, and easy-to-maintain API.
+Perfect for anyone who wants to avoid heavy frameworks and focus on a functional, lightweight, and easy-to-maintain API.

-It provides built-in support for:
+It includes built-in support for:

-* Routing with AltoRouter
+✅ Routing with AltoRouter
-* Lightweight ORM with Medoo
+✅ Lightweight ORM with Medoo
-* Validation with Respect\Validation
+✅ Validation with Respect\Validation
-* Logging with Monolog
+✅ Logging with Monolog
-* API Key Authentication
+✅ API Key Authentication
-* JWT Authentication
+✅ JWT Authentication
-* OAuth 2.0 Authentication (Google, Microsoft, GitHub, Facebook, LinkedIn)
-* Flexible Caching with Symfony Cache (Filesystem, Redis, APCu)
+✅ OAuth 2.0 Authentication (Google, Microsoft Azure, LinkedIn) ✅ Flexible Caching with Symfony Cache (Filesystem, Redis, APCu) ✅ Email delivery via PHPMailer
-* Optional Telegram Integration
+✅ Optional Telegram integration

 ---